MasonEgger/website/content/extras/_index.md

 nocomments: true
 ---

-Here's all the other things I do in no particular order.
+Here's all the other things I do and like in no particular order.